JayCanuck/dual-boot-bluetooth-pair/README.md

 # Dual Boot Bluetooth Pair

-This is a tool I use to pair a bluetooth device with my Windows OS and Manjaro OS on my dual boot laptop.
+> This is a tool to pair a bluetooth device with Windows and Linux distributions such as Ubunutu or Manjaro, on a dual boot machine.

+Forked from [gawells/dual-boot-bluetooth-pair](https://github.com/gawells/dual-boot-bluetooth-pair) to fix handling with Windows 11 registry output.
+Tested with the bluetooth Surface Mobile Mouse on Windows 11 and Ubuntu 22.04 LTS.

 ## Disclaimer